View from the diaspora: Washington’s uncritical embrace of Modi bodes ill for Indian democracy

 Poisoning minds

-In just seven short years, Modi has managed to poison the minds of millions of Hindus into believing that Muslims and Christians are an existential threat to them, tearing apart old bonds of friendship.
+In just nine short years, Modi has managed to poison the minds of millions of Hindus into believing that Muslims and Christians are an existential threat to them, tearing apart old bonds of friendship.
 His Bharatiya Janata Party and its allies have been relentless in their attacks on the minorities, with silent nods of approval from Modi.
 Today, conversations “othering” Muslims have become the new normal in Hindus households around world.
 Greatly influenced by the Modi government, the Indian American diaspora too has become highly polarised.

 While in Washington, Modi is sure to share a vision of a strong and resurgent India.
 He may even proffer the idea of India as a “vishwaguru” (world teacher).
 But what he’s unlikely to share is that his vision for India is already in motion: a majoritarian and authoritarian “Hindu Rrshtra” (a Hindu nation), where non-Hindus can at best remain second-class citizens.